PEACE Project

 Who contributes to PEACE?

-At the moment (May 2022) the PEACE project comprises three major partners: Utrecht University, where the project is based, including the FIJI project, the Steinheim Institute Epidat project, and the Brown University project Inscriptions of Israel/Palestine.
+At the moment (November 2025) the PEACE project comprises three major partners: Utrecht University, where the project is based (including the FIJI project and the Jewish epitaphs from North Africa database), the Steinheim Institute Epidat project, and the Brown University project Inscriptions of Israel/Palestine.
 Additionally, individual partners are contributing to the PEACE portal, for instance Dr. Elíshabá (Isabel) Mata López from the University of Salamanca, Dr. Sonia Fellous from the CNRS, France, and Mr. Haim Sidor (independent scholar, Safed).

 Where do we go from here?